Who are the primary users of the health record for delivering healthcare services?

-The primary users of the health record for delivering healthcare services are patients, clinicians, and other authorized individuals.
-Patients can access their health information to manage their care better.
+Patients, clinicians, and other authorized individuals are the primary users of the health record to deliver healthcare services.
+Patients can access their health information to better manage their care.

 Clinicians can use the information to provide treatment and make care decisions.
 Other qualified individuals can use the information for quality improvement and research purposes.
 Payers may also use health records to determine coverage and reimbursement.